sschoebinger/sschoebinger.github.io/posts/2020-12-24-pure-html-css.md

 It was okay to set all this up (with basic HTML and CSS knowledge) and it has some advantages for sure:

-- 100% control of designed and structure
+- 100% control of design and structure
 - fast (lighthouse 100% on first try)
 - easy to deploy (e.g. github pages without CI/CD)
 - you learn the basic again